 - GWA expects all manufacturing partners to be in strict compliance with the United Nations Ethical Trading Initiatives (ETI) and International Labour Organisation Conventions (ILO). - GWA expects all manufacturing partners to comply with all applicable laws and regulatory requirements regarding health, safety and welfare at each facility to ensure the health, safety and welfare of all workers, customers and any visitors to the facility. - Manufacturing partners must comply with all applicable laws, rules, regulations, standards and codes which relate to the manufacture, packaging, facilities, storage and delivery of products and the operation of the facility. - GWA maintains a Supplier Due Diligence Policy which details the expectations which all manufacturing partners (including sub-contractors engaged by manufacturing partners), must adhere.
-GWA conducts thorough due diligence in line with the policy before engaging manufacturing partners. - GWA conducts factory visits to manufacturing partners by local and senior management on a regular basis to verify compliance with local laws and safety conditions as well as GWA's Supplier Due Diligence Policy.
-While COVID-19 related travel restrictions reduced the manufacturing partner factory visits GWA has maintained regular engagement and oversight through this period to ensure no issues arise.
-This has been primarily achieved through GWA staff who are located at various manufacturing partners in China, regular communications and GWA's modern slavery and ethical sourcing audit programs.
+GWA conducts thorough due diligence in line with the policy before engaging manufacturing partners. - GWA conducts regular factory visits to manufacturing partners by local and senior management to verify compliance with local laws and safety conditions as well as GWA's Supplier Due Diligence Policy.

-- GWA works constructively with its overseas manufacturing partners to assist them in adopting workplace safety standards similar to those applied in Australia. - Manufacturing partners must undergo a Supplier Site Visit Assessment ("SSV") prior to entering into purchasing arrangements with GWA.
-The SSV is a detailed assessment of the supplier's facilities and the manner in which they are operated, including safety, environmental and human resource related factors.
-COVID-19 related travel restrictions delayed the onboarding of new manufacturing partners in FY22. - GWA maintains a Supplier Corporate Social Responsibility Checklist to which supply partners are held accountable for compliance.
-This checklist incorporates key areas including labour rights, working conditions, living wages and discrimination. - GWA continues to advocate for ethical sourcing and therefore progressively renews its Manufacturing and Supply Agreements with key manufacturing partners to incorporate the following: - compliance with Australian and international modern slavery laws relevant to the supplier; - entitlement for GWA to investigate and verify compliance with Australian and international modern slavery laws; - provision of information regarding itself and each of its suppliers involved in producing GWA products to confirm that neither the supplier nor any of its officers, agents or employees has been convicted or investigated for any offence in connection with any Australian or international modern slavery laws; and - implementation of anti-modern slavery policies and due diligence procedures. - GWA retains the ability to terminate its Manufacturing Supply Agreements should any instances of modern slavery come to light irrespective of whether the specific modern slavery clauses are included. - In FY22 GWA took steps to become a member of Supplier Ethical Data Exchange (Sedex) to enhance GWA's stewardship with ethical trade and further ensure transparent, ethical, and responsible sourcing standards.
-Sedex is one of the world's leading ethical trade service providers working to improve the working conditions in global supply chains.
-It is a member-based organisation and provides an online platform to manage supply chain information.
+- GWA works constructively with its overseas manufacturing partners to assist them in adopting workplace safety standards similar to those applied in Australia. - Manufacturing partners must undergo a Supplier Site Visit Assessment ("SSV") prior to entering into supply and manufacturing arrangements with GWA.
+The SSV is a detailed assessment of the supplier's facilities and the manner in which they are operated, including safety, environmental and human resource related factors. - GWA maintains a Supplier Corporate Social Responsibility Checklist to which supply partners are held accountable for compliance.
+This checklist incorporates key areas including labour rights, working conditions, living wages and discrimination. - GWA continues to advocate for ethical sourcing and therefore progressively renews its Manufacturing and Supply Agreements with key manufacturing partners to incorporate the following: - compliance with Australian and international modern slavery laws relevant to the supplier; - entitlement for GWA to investigate and verify compliance with Australian and international modern slavery laws; - provision of information regarding itself and each of its suppliers involved in producing GWA products to confirm that neither the supplier nor any of its officers, agents or employees has been convicted or investigated for any offence in connection with any Australian or international modern slavery laws; and - implementation of anti-modern slavery policies and due diligence procedures. - GWA retains the ability to terminate its Manufacturing Supply Agreements should any instances of modern slavery come to light irrespective of whether the specific modern slavery clauses are included. - During FY23, GWA maintained its membership with the Supplier Ethical Data Exchange (Sedex) to further enhance its commitment to ethical trade and reinforce the adoption of transparent, ethical, and responsible sourcing standards.
+Since becoming a member of Sedex in FY22, GWA has achieved 95% coverage of its top 20 contract manufacturing suppliers.